redhat-cop/namespace-configuration-operator/examples/test-and-logic/README.md

 - Initially: `persistentvolumeclaims: "0"` field is present
 - After annotation: `persistentvolumeclaims: "0"` field **remains** ❌

-See [test-issue-194-field-removal-explanation.md](test-issue-194-field-removal-explanation.md) for detailed test steps and analysis.
+See [ISSUE-194-VERIFICATION-GUIDE.md](ISSUE-194-VERIFICATION-GUIDE.md) for detailed test steps and analysis.

-**Test Results**: See [test-issue-194-field-removal-results.md](test-issue-194-field-removal-results.md) for actual test execution results.
+**Test Results**: See [ISSUE-194-ROOT-CAUSE-SUMMARY.md](ISSUE-194-ROOT-CAUSE-SUMMARY.md) for root cause analysis and [ISSUE-194-FIX-IMPLEMENTATION.md](ISSUE-194-FIX-IMPLEMENTATION.md) for fix implementation details.

 **Status**: ✅ **Bug Confirmed** - The operator does NOT remove fields with value `0` when conditionals change from true to false.